mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 the other variables can already exist.
 A common use case is when the variable `err` is used to capture possible errors from a function call.
-For example, as long as the variable `bytes` has not be previously declared the following statement is valid even if `err` has been previously declared.
+For example, as long as the variable `bytes` has not been previously declared the following statement is valid even if `err` has been previously declared.

 ```go